What animals will you see on a visit to the Zoo during the off-season?

 - The Chimpanzee Forest will remain open and guests will see chimps, colobus monkeys, lemurs, and Panamanian golden frogs.

 - Giraffes will be outside as weather allows.
 The Giraffe House will remain open and giraffes and okapi can be viewed indoors on colder days.
 Due to potential heat loss in the building, if the temperature drops too low, the building may need to be closed early.
+NOTE: The giraffe calf is now on exhibit inside the Giraffe House.
+Please click here to read the latest update and information for guests hoping to visit the newborn.

 - The Giraffe Feeding Station is open 11am-2pm Friday through Sunday, weather permitting.